2.8. MATLAB Functions¶

-MATLAB Scripts are nice because they let us edit our code until we get it right and save the code in files for future use.
-But we really need something more.
-We have used many functions that are part of MATLAB’s library of functions, now we need to write our own functions.
+Scripts as discussed in MATLAB Scripts are nice because they let us edit our code until we get it right and save it in files for future use.
+But we often need something more.
+We have used many functions that are part of MATLAB’s library of functions.
+Now, we need to write our own functions.

-• Functions have a private workspace, so there is less concern of name conflicts.
+Functions have a private workspace, so there is less concern about name conflicts.

-• A function is a neat and tidy way to invoke code that is called multiple times.
-Functions allows common code to be called with different parameters or data, which is easier than replicating code.
+A function provides a simple way to invoke code multiple times.
+Functions allow common code to be called with different parameters or data, which is easier than replicating code.

-• Knowing when to divide a program into separate functions versus keeping the code together is somewhat an art form which is best perfected by practice.
+Knowing when to divide a program into separate functions versus keeping the code together is somewhat of an art form, which is best perfected by practice.
 Two questions will help with the design decisions.

-• Functions may be placed either inside a script file or in their own file.
-Functions inside a script are good for functions that would only be used in that script.
-Place a function in its own file to make it generally available for other scripts and functions that you might develop.
+Functions may be placed inside a script file or in their own file.
+Functions inside a script may only be called within that script.
+Place a function in a file with the same name as the function to make it available to scripts and other functions you might develop.

-In MATLAB, the returned value(s) from a function are specified by their local variable name on the function definition line.
+In MATLAB, a function’s returned value(s) are specified by their local variable name on the function definition line.
 The returned values are the values of those variables at the end of the function.
-If there is more than one return value, they are listed like a vector.
+If there is more than one return value, they are listed like a row vector.

 function outPut = my1stFunction(input1, input2)